tanishaguptaa115/apnacoll/README.md

-# apnacoll
+# apnacollege
-this is apna college repo
+This is apna college repo.